gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 installation:

 -   Open a terminal window
--   cd to the `digitalarchive` folder
+-   cd to the parent of the `files` folder
 -   Type the command below

 ```
-zip -r file-name.zip directory
+zip -r files.zip files
 ```

 ## Compress and extract a large folder using tar